-Identity The Boyu Tibetans are a distinct ethnolinguistic people group.
+Introduction / History The Boyu Tibetans are a distinct ethnolinguistic people group.
+The Boyu are ethnolinguistically distinct from other Tibetans in the area.
 As one visitor remarked, "their language and costume is now very different from Tibetans elsewhere."
 During festivals, Boyu women wear special dress, unique among all Tibetan peoples.
 "A breastplate is made of around five to six thousand coral beads, and an enormous silver medallion at waist level - known as meilong. ...
 The body of the medallion is scattered with motifs executed in colored enamels, including Tibetan Buddhist symbols and talismans to ward off evil spirits."
-The Boyu are ethnolinguistically distinct from other Tibetans in the area.

 The Boyu Tibetans live in the large Boyu Village in Zhugqu County.
 Zhugqu is within the Gaanan Prefecture in poverty-stricken Gansu Province.
 They live atop a 3,000- meter-high (9,840 ft.) mountain.
 "Boyu is located at the heart of a complex of high peaks and deep ravines, and the paths along which they climb lead through magnificent scenery… dotted with all kinds of flowers: azaleas, camellias, peonies, wolf-berries."
 (Source: Operation China, 2000)